EvoHull/Tapirs/docs/index.md

 2. git clone the Tapirs repository
     - `git clone https://github.com/EvoHull/Tapirs`
     - `cd Tapirs`
-3. install snakemake in your base conda environment
+3. install snakemake in your conda environment
-    - `conda activate base`
     - `conda install -c bioconda -c conda-forge snakemake`
-4. Place all library directories within the "data/01_demultiplexed/" directory ensuring they follow the format:
-`data/01_demultiplexed/<library>/<sample>.<read>.fastq.gz`
+4. Populate `resources/databases` and `resources/libraries` with your data (.fastq.gz) and reference databases
 5. Run the scripts to create the library and sample lists from your data.
 `python scripts/get_dirs.py` and `python scripts/get_files_dirs.py`
 5. dry run `snakemake -s snakefile --use-conda --printshellcmds -n` to identify any issues